2017 Mini Split Comparison – Daikin vs. Mitsubishi vs. LG vs. Fujitsu Review – Ductless HVAC Systems

 Which Mini Split Brand Is The Best?

 In 2014 we wrote an article comparing similar models of Daikin, LG, Mitsubishi, and Fujitsu mini-splits.
-Due to the popularity of the article, and obviously changes in the models over the years, we decided to offer a new and updated version to examine the new models of mini splits.
+Due to the popularity of the article, and obvious changes in the models over the years, we decided to offer a new and updated version to examine the new models of mini splits.
 So at last, here is what we found:

 DISCLAIMER: THERE ARE A TON OF MINIS SPLIT MODELS OUT THERE.
 THIS BRAND COMPARISON DOES NOT ENCOMPASS THE FULL BREADTH OF ALL THE AVAILABLE OPTIONS NOR DOES IT COVER WHAT MIGHT ULTIMATELY BE THE RIGHT FIT FOR YOU.
 IT DOES HOWEVER COVER SIMILAR UNITS IN THE MIDDLE TO UPPER RANGE OF WHAT EACH MAJOR BRAND OFFERS AND SHOULD THEREFORE BE BENEFICIAL FOR THOSE LOOKING FOR A WALL MOUNT 1 TON MINI.